lkdjiin/css3_shadow/README.markdown

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-### There is many other ways to contibute to CSS3 Drop Shadow Generator
+### There is many other ways to contribute to CSS3 Drop Shadow Generator

 1. Report any bug
 2. Give me ideas